 Students who have been absent from school must return an excuse, with a reason for the absence and signed by the parent, guardian or doctor on the day of his or her return to school.
-This excuse must be brought to the attendance office where an admittance slip will be issued.
+This excuse must be turned into the high school office.
 Please phone the school for any and all routine absences.
 Students who have been ill cannot attend evening functions at school until after they have returned to school.
 Students will be excused only for those holidays now recognized by the Department of Education.